-After defining rules in the JDBCSystemModelDefinition.xml, when the events are processed by the Analyzer it will follow a set of rules in determining the database name to report.
-The order of this resolution follows these steps:
+After defining rules in the JDBCSystemModelDefinition.xml, the Analyzer follows a set of rules in determining the database name to report.
+The database resolution is driver-specific as follows:

-Database Resolution for DB2 Type 2 Driver
+For Database Resolution for DB2 Type 2 Driver

 - 1 Search the database mapping list and find if there is any entry with the source attributes matching the event host and database alias name. - 2 If a matching entry can be found, create a database object using the information from the mapping destination section. - 3 If no such entry can be found, create a database object using the event host, local database instance name (or default value if no such data exists in the event), and database alias name.